PatelKrishna15/csc/README.md

 ## Note:

-Make sure you do not have any country,state & city models or migrations then remove it other wise this will create the conficts.
+Make sure you do not have any country, state & city models or migrations then remove it other this will create conflicts.

 # How to install it?